Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Methodology

 \subsection{Performance and feature importance}

-Performance measures aim to evaluate a statistical model and are usually reported out-of-sample (OOS) data, i.e., on data that are not used to calibrate the model, to avoid overfitting.
-In the best case scenario, a model's prediction should be as close as possible to the real outcome.
+Performance measures aim to evaluate a statistical model and are usually reported on out-of-sample (OOS) data, i.e., on data that are not used to calibrate the model.
+In the best-case scenario, a model's prediction should be as close as possible to the real outcome.
 A measure of the error between the forecast and the actual value can be used to interpret the results.
-In our analysis, the non-stationarity of the dependent variable results in a different order of magnitudes between the prediction and actual value, leading to significant errors.
-Even though we might fall in such scenario, we can still have a relationship between the forecast and real value that we can observe on a scatter plot, and this relationship can be pointed by considering an ``agreement'' measure.
-The coefficient of determination, or R-squared, which measures the proportion of the variance in the dependent variable that is predictable from the independent variable, is commonly used for regression analyses.
-However, from our experience, R-squared is sensitive to the different magnitudes in the actual and predicted variable, in addition to outliers.
-We replace the latter by reporting two metrics; the mean absolute error, and Lin's concordance correlation coefficient.
-The first metric is a measure of accuracy and proportional to the $\mathcal{L}_1$ distance, while the second metric reports the degree of agreement between two variables, and is proportional to Pearson's correlation.\\ \\ We recall the formula for the mean absolute error ($MAE$):
+Since regression models typically minimize the mean squared error, we display it as one of the performance measures.
+However, as an investor, the value is not necessarily informative and a mean squared error could be small but the trading strategy resulting from the prediction could still be bad.
+Therefore, we display the Kendall rank correlation, which measures the ordinal association between two quantities, as a second performance measure as it has better information on the performance of decile ranked portfolios\footnote{The coefficient of determination, or R-squared, which measures the proportion of the variance in the dependent variable that is predictable from the independent variable, is commonly used for regression analyses.
+Our reason for choosing an alternative measure is our focus on the ranking of stocks by their level of risk.}. \\ \\ We recall the formulas for the mean squared error (MSE) for our pooled data:

-where $ \mathcal{T}$ denotes the test sample.\\ \\ $MAE$ measure is more robust to outliers than squared error and the values of $MAE$ are on same scale as the data.
-It is a measure of the error so the model with smallest $MAE$ is the the better in terms of approximating the magnitude of the drawdown.\\ \\ Lin's concordance correlation coefficient ($CCC$), see \cite{LinHSY2002}, is a measure of the agreement between two variables defined by: